eclipse/mraa/docs/galileorevh.md

 - i2c bus is shared with multiple devices, scanning it usually fails
 - pwm period is set globally for all pwm channels, when changed this will halt all pwm channels
+- adc kernel module will return 12bit number but the ADC itself only has an accuracy of 10bits.